skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// </summary>
 /// <param name="vendingMachine">The vending machine being opened.</param>
 /// <param name="player">The player opening the vending shop.</param>
-/// <returns>Returns null if the default behavior is not overridden, otherwise returns a non-null value.</returns>
+/// <returns>Returns null if the default behavior is not overridden, otherwise returns an object representing the result of the hook.</returns>
 object OnVendingShopOpen(VendingMachine vendingMachine, BasePlayer player) {
     Puts("OnVendingShopOpen is working!");